collardeau/react-with-state-props/README.md

 */
 ```

-The resulting `props.actions.incrCounter` function increments the `counter` state by 1
+The resulting `props.actions.incrCounter` function increments the `counter` state by 1, as you would expect.

 #### toggleable `bool` default: `false`